Anmol-Baranwal/DevtoGitHub/README.md

 - You can also save your reading lists with specified structures and URLs for easy access.
 - You can display the reading time for each article in the reading list.
 - You can customize the directory in which you want to save the articles and the reading list.
+Your sentences are clear, but here are some minor grammar adjustments for clarity and correctness:
-- I've added a custom logic based on tags to give you more flexibility in saving your reading list.
+- I've included [custom logic](https://github.com/Anmol-Baranwal/DevtoGitHub?tab=readme-ov-file#the-concept-of-excludetags-and-mustincludetags) based on tags to provide you with more flexibility in managing your reading list.

-> The only drawback is that articles/readingList aren't going to update even if you update it on the DEV.
-I will handle this in the upcoming version.
+- All articles and the reading list will be fetched regardless of the total number.
+- If you update an article on DEV, it will be automatically updated here the next time the workflow runs.

 ---